Yashaswini-S-Dongre/countdowntimer/README.md

 └── README.md         # Project overview and instructions
 ```
 # How to Use
-Open the index.html file in a web browser.
+1.Open the index.html file in a web browser.
-Enter the desired countdown duration (HH, MM, SS) in the input fields.
+2.Enter the desired countdown duration (HH, MM, SS) in the input fields.
-Click the Start button to begin the countdown.
+3.Click the Start button to begin the countdown.
-Use the Pause button to stop temporarily.
+4.Use the Pause button to stop temporarily.
-Use the Reset button to clear the timer and inputs
+5.Use the Reset button to clear the timer and inputs
 # Code Explanation
 ## CSS (main.css)
-Uses a dark gradient background with glowing text
+* Uses a dark gradient background with glowing text
-Buttons styled with rounded corners and hover animations
+* Buttons styled with rounded corners and hover animations
-Layout centered using Flexbox for responsiveness
+* Layout centered using Flexbox for responsiveness
-Countdown text pulses for visual feedback
+* Countdown text pulses for visual feedback

 ## JavaScript (script.js)
 *Handles input validation and time conversion